selvaje/spatial-ecology-blog_old/wp-content/plugins/cc-child-pages/readme.txt

 == Changelog ==

+= 1.38 =
+* Small fix to CSS for page navigation links

 = 1.37 =
 * Small changes to try to prevent problems interacting with other plugins that may not return correct values in their filters